DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/partnerships.md

 PUT /partnerships/{id}
 ```

 Lead providers can use this endpoint to update a partnership with a new `delivery_partner_id`.
-It only works if the partnership status is `active`.

-If a partnership has been challenged and rejected, lead providers should create a new one using the `POST /partnerships` endpoint.

 For more detailed technical information, view the `PUT /partnerships/{id}` [endpoint Swagger API documentation](/api/docs/v3#/Partnerships/put_api_v3_partnerships__id_).